Junior Hoilett: Cardiff City

 Following the appointment of Neil Warnock as manager, Hoilett signed with Cardiff City on 6 October 2016, becoming Warnock's first signing at the club.
 His debut came on 14 October, against severnside rivals Bristol City.
 Hoilett scored his first goal for Cardiff during a 3–2 victory over Huddersfield Town on 19 November 2016.
 He went on to score one more goal before signing a one-year contract extension in May 2017.

 The 2017–18 season saw Hoilett's most productive campaign, finishing the season with twelve goals, including scoring against former club Queens Park Rangers, and notching a brace against Mansfield Town in the FA Cup, as Cardiff finished second, gaining promotion to the Premier League.
 Hoilett was offered a new contract following the club promotion.

 On 26 June 2018, Hoilett signed a three-year contract in the Welsh capital.
 He scored his first Premier League goal since 2012 in a 2–1 comeback win over Wolverhampton Wanderers on 30 November, which BBC Sport called a "fabulous first-time effort from 25 yards".

 On 9 May 2021, Hoilett announced his departure from Cardiff City at the end of his contract via Instagram.
 He had spent five years with the club, amassing 184 appearances across all competitions.
-His last appearance for the club came on 27 January against Barnsley in the first game in charge for new manager Mick McCarthy, but he didn't feature at all the rest of the season.
+His last appearance for the club came on 27 January against Barnsley in the first game in charge for new manager Mick McCarthy, but he did not feature at all the rest of the season.

 Reading

 On 19 August 2021, Hoilett signed for Reading on a one-year contract.
 His first goal for the club came at the Cardiff City Stadium on 2 October, the only goal in a win over his former club.

 In July 2022 Hoilett re-signed with Reading on another one-year deal.
-During the 2022-23 season Hoilett began featuring at wing-back for the club, earning praise for his performances by coach Paul Ince, heralding him as "unplayable."
+During the 2022–23 season Hoilett began featuring at wing-back for the club, earning praise for his performances by coach Paul Ince, heralding him as "unplayable."
+He departed the club after their relegation at the end of the season, despite being offered a new contract.

+Vancouver Whitecaps FC

+On 14 September 2023, Major League Soccer club Vancouver Whitecaps FC announced they had reached a deal with Hoilett to join the club for the remainder of the 2023 MLS season.
+He made his debut on September 20, entering the match as a second-half substitute for Ryan Raposo in an eventual 4–1 defeat to the Houston Dynamo.
+At the end of the 2023 season, it was announced that the club would not renew his contract.